mtonosaki/Tono/TonoLogic/README.md

 Interpolation|Ease-in / Ease-out / Ease-in-out curve function
 Least Squares N-Polynominal|Prospect values from some input data using least squares method.
 Route solver|To find a low-cost link connection with Dijekstra algorithm.
+TSP solver|Travelling Salesman Probrem to try to find a node sequence of minimum distance.
+There three modes : Minimumize, From-To and Loop.